-The concerts are usually unamplified, allowing for a greater degree of intimacy than is afforded in most concert settings.
+We use minimal sound reinforcement, allowing for a greater degree of intimacy than is afforded in most concert settings.

-The Club is located in the heart of New Bedford, at 427 County Street (corner of Union).
+The Club is located in the heart of historic New Bedford, at 427 County Street (corner of Union).

 Past performers include Danielle Miraglia; Beaucoup Blue; Kim & Reggie Harris; Sherman Lee and The Dillonaires; The Harper & The Minstrel; John Roberts; Cold Chocolate; Beaucoup Blue; Roosevelt Dime; Lauren Sheehan and Dale Robin Goodman.

 The longest-running tradition in our concert series, Jay and Abby Michaels bring us a wonderful mixture of ancient and modern music for the season played on a dazzling array of instruments.